Since paper and wood both come from trees and paper is recyclable, one might think that wood is also recyclable.

-Treated wood is full of chemicals that cannot be dumped freely or used to make new products.
+Treated wood contains chemicals that cannot be dumped freely or used to make new products.

-The chemicals that are found in the wood can leak into the surrounding areas and cause health issues.
+The chemicals found in the wood can leak into the surrounding areas and cause health issues.

 b) Wood with nails

-Many people assume that, because wood is a natural material, wood is safe to simply recycle or dispose of without any additional thought.
+Many people assume that, because wood is a natural material, wood is safe to recycle or dispose of without any additional thought simply.

-In order to get rid of it, you’ll need to get familiar with a few key points for wood disposal with nails, which I will cover later in this article.
+To get rid of it, you’ll need to get familiar with a few critical points for wood disposal with nails, which I will cover later in this article.

 c) Painted and lacquered wood

-Also, the plywood and MDF cabinets that are treated on the outside with lacquer may make it difficult to stick to other pieces of wood.
+Also, the plywood and MDF cabinets treated on the outside with lacquer may make it challenging to stick to other pieces of wood.
 It is not recommended for recycling.

 What are the Different Ways to Dispose of Old Wood?

-Wood is one of the most common materials used for making furniture and construction.
+Wood is one of the most common materials for furniture and construction.